reusahn/Unity-Unreal-Interaction-Research/01_Digital_Human_and_Virtual_Beings/README.md

 ---

-### Seon A’s Family — Digital Mourning and Reconciliation
+### V. Seon A’s Family — Digital Mourning and Reconciliation

 This question turned inward in **[Seon A’s Family](./SeonA_Family/README.md)**.
 In reality, my mother and sister were emotionally distant.